ShrutiBhambhani/azsdk-docs/04-Continous-Assurance/Readme.md

 perform (key rotation, access reviews,  removing inactive/dormant power users, etc.).
 These two capabilities are on our backlog for H1-FY18.

->**Note:** If you have already installed Continuous Assurance using a version prior to 2.2.0, you should run 'Install-AzSDKContinuousAssurance' command again by following the steps in the next section.
+>**Note:** If you have already installed Continuous Assurance using a version prior to 2.2.0, you should run 'Install-AzSKContinuousAssurance' command again by following the steps in the next section.

 [Back to top…](Readme.md#contents)